blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 All of the following identifiers `data-capture-id`, `fragment-id`, `consent-id`, `rights-request-id`, `demand-id`, `rights-response-id` MUST be globally unique and be generated according to the [IETF RFC4122](https://www.rfc-editor.org/rfc/rfc4122.html) in order for the corresponding objects to be easily identifiable across systems.

+### Remembering Transfers

+When data about Data Subjects is transmitted from one system to another, in order to be able to process [Transitive Rights Requests](#transitive-rights-request), Systems MUST keep track of:
+- System of destination/origin
+- Categories of data being trasnfered
+- Identifiers (`data-capture-id`s,`fragment-id`s) associated to the data being trasnfered
+- Consents (`consent-id`) associated to the data being trasnfered
+- Data Subject Identities (`dsid`,`dsid-schema`) pairs associated to the data being trasnfered

 ## Questions and Discussion Topics